Crehl/antichamber-save-watcher/README.md

 Usage
 -----

 While you can run ASW with now command line arguments, it is recommended you specify the exact flags and (optionally) the path to Antichamber's save file you need.
+Single letter arguments can be combined into one, e.g. ``-s -c -f "path"`` is equivalent to ``-scf "path"``.
 The possible arguments are as follows:

     Usage:
       AntichamberSaveWatcher [arguments]